fabrylab/pyTFM/docs/addon_tutorial.rst

 The Data
 -----------

-As you can see in :numref:`data` there are 6 images for each colony type.
+As you can see in :numref:`data`, there are 6 images for each colony type.
 This corresponds to two field of views for each wildtype and KO.
 For each field of view there are 3 images.
 One image (e.g. 03bf_before.tif) shows the colony and the boundaries between cells.
 In this case the image shows fluorescence stained cell membranes.
 The other two images show beads that are embedded in the substrate that the cells lie on.
 One image was recorded before